BenoitBarbereau/maskrcnn_inference_with_workers/README.md

 ## STEP 4

-run flower to monitor all above on an other terminal too
+run flower to monitor worker queue on your favorite browser

 source env/bin/activate

 flower -A app.celery --port=5555

+reach the webapp on  http://localhost:5555/

 ## STEP 5